 - Reflect that AC is a simple game and the most popular form of the game in England.

 - Introduce swift and significant change to arrest the serious decline in the number of AC players.

-For more detail click on this link Competitive Play Strategy - Final Report
+For more details see the Competitive Play Strategy - Final Report